 Frog Lake Overlook is a 6.6 mile moderately trafficked out and back trail located near Norden, California that features a lake and is rated as difficult.
-The trail is primarily used for hiking and is accessible from July until October.
+The trail is primarily used for hiking and is best used from July until October.
 Dogs are also able to use this trail.